nestjs/docs.nestjs.com/content/recipes/cqrs.md

 Now we can move the **write logic** into the event handlers.

+> info **hint** Keep in mind that when you start using event handlers you are leaving the traditional HTTP web content.
+Error handling in `CommandHandlers` can still be caught by the built-in `exception filters`, while in `EventHandlers` they will not, you will have to deal with them manually with a simple `try/catch`, using `Sagas`, `triggering a clearing event`, or whatever other solution you choose.
+As for the Http response in `CommandHandlers` can still be sent to the client instead in `EventHandlers` you cannot.
+If you want to get feedback to the client, you can use `WebSocket`, `SSE`, etc.

 #### Sagas

 This type of **Event-Driven Architecture** improves application **reactiveness and scalability**.
 Now, when we have events, we can simply react to them in various ways. **Sagas** are the final building block from an architectural point of view.